Medical Interpreters: Job and Salary Overview

 What are some perks of working as a Healthcare and Hospital Interpreter?

 As the number of Americans who speak English as a second language climbs, the field of interpreting is only becoming more relevant and profitable.
-Working professionally as a medical interpreter is rewarding on multiple levels.
+Working professionally as a medical or a healthcare interpreter is rewarding on multiple levels.

 Competitive salary: In 2012, the median wage for interpreters was $45,430, or about $22 an hour.
 Depending on the setting and their expertise, many interpreters receive more.
 All of your studying and hard work will (literally) pay off.